IHTSDO/snomed-owl-toolkit/readme.md

   - Uses MRCM Attribute Domain Reference Set for grouping information
   - Uses OWL Axiom Reference Set
   - Can include FSN annotations
-  - Backward compatible with all Snomed RF2 releases
   - Support for Snomed Editions and Extensions
   - *For Java integration see RF2ToOWLService.java*
 - Classify Snomed